 In cooperation with its suppliers, the Asahi Group engages in procurement to preserve the global environment and local communities, in accordance with the Asahi Group Sustainable Procurement Principles.
-In 2018, continuing on from 2015 and 2016, we conducted a Supplier CSR Questionnaire to gain an understanding of all suppliers' ESG (Environment/Social/Government) initiatives, to assess their risks and to resolve potential issues.
+In 2020, continuing on from 2015, 2016 and 2018, we conducted a Supplier CSR Questionnaire to gain an understanding of all suppliers' ESG (Environment/Social/Government) initiatives, to assess their risks and to resolve potential issues.

 The Asahi Group does not immediately suspend or cancel transactions with suppliers if issues are discovered through the Supplier CSR Questionnaire, but we are convinced that working together with you to resolve those issues will contribute to resolving challenges in society on a fundamental level.
-The Supplier CSR Questionnaire and other such activities have the aim of further solidifying strong trust and long-term cooperation with all suppliers.

-(1) Corporate governance, (2) Human rights, (3) Labor, (4) Environment, (5) Fair business practices, (6) Quality, (7) Information security, (8) Supply chain, (9) Community
+(1) Corporate governance related to CSR, (2) Human rights, (3) Labor, (4) Environment, (5) Fair business practices, (6) Quality and safety (7) Information security, (8) Supply chain, (9) Local community

 |9 themes||47 topics|